atbcb/ICTTestingBaseline/docs/20SyncMediaCap.md

 #### Test Results for 1.2.4
 * If any of the above checks fail, SC 1.2.4 and this baseline fail

+## Selector for SC 2.2.2
+Synchronized multimedia that plays automatically for more than 5 seconds and is not the only content on the page

+### Test for SC 2.2.2
+Check for a mechanism for the user to pause, stop, or hide the multimedia

+#### Test Results for 2.2.2
+* If any of the above checks fail, SC 2.2.2 and this baseline fail

 ## Advisory: Tips for streamlined test processes
 * Testing synchronized media is different to testing audio-only content (test #18) and video-only content (test #19).
-* Synchronized media players may software or HTML.
+* Synchronized media players may be software or HTML.

 ### Sufficient Techniques
 * Technique G93: Providing open (always visible) captions